 CHARITABLE GIVING & VOLUNTEERISM PROGRAMS

-Dollars for Doers: Our Weyerhaeuser Active Volunteer Employees Program, also known as WAVES, awards grants to organizations to which our employees donate their time.
+Dollars for Doers: Our Weyerhaeuser Active Volunteer Employees program, also known as WAVES, awards grants to organizations to which our employees donate their time.
 After meeting a threshold of volunteer hours, individuals or teams apply for WAVES grants to support the organizations in their local communities.
-In 2019, our employees contributed 23,000 volunteer hours across 24 states and four provinces, and we awarded 280 WAVES grants, totaling $290,000, to the organizations where they volunteered.
+In 2020, our employees contributed 13,000 volunteer hours across 24 states and four provinces, and we awarded 176 WAVES grants, totaling $201,000, to the organizations where they volunteered.

 CITIZENSHIP IN OUR COMMUNITIES

-Political Involvement: We encourage eligible employees to participate in the Weyerhaeuser Political Action Committee, which allows us to develop and maintain relationships with elected officials and ensure our elected leaders understand our collective public policy interests.
+Political Involvement: We encourage eligible employees to participate in the Weyerhaeuser Political Action Committee, which allows us to develop and maintain relationships with elected officials and ensure they understand our collective public policy interests.
+We fully support our employees’ right to vote, including even though ensuring schedule flexibility so that everyone has time to vote in person (if needed).
 We are ethical and transparent participants in public policy at all levels of the company.

 Stakeholder Engagement: We steward a vast and critical resource, and we’re committed to building strong, open and trusting relationships with the many stakeholders who care deeply about what we do.
 From rural community leaders and national government bodies to customers, investors, employees and many others, learn more about our approach to stakeholder engagement.